Introduction to Bacon & the Art of Living

 In Denmark, it was probably the need to find a use for the skimmed milk that gave the farmers the idea of raising pigs in the same way that the need to feed cows indoor for nine months of the year forced them into intensive farming in fodder.
 Pig farming therefore directly grew out of dairy farming.
 It was going well with the establishment of cooperative pig farming and the live pigs were sold to Germany.

-Before 1888, Danish farmers relied on selling all their pigs live to Germany.
+Before 1888, Danish farmers relied on selling all their live pigs in Germany.
 The Germans, in turn, produced the finest Hamburg bacon and Hams from it and it was mainly sold to England.
 A disaster struck the Danish pork industry when swine fever broke out in the country in the autumn of 1887.
 This halted all export of live pigs.
 Exports to Germany fell from 230 000 in 1886 to only 16 000 in 1888.
 One of the most insane industrial transformations followed.
 In a staggering display, the Danes identified the problem, worked out the solution and dedicated every available nation resource to solving it.
 The creation of large bacon curing cooperatives was born out of the need to switch from exporting live pigs to processed pork in the form of bacon and to sell it directly to the country where the Germans were selling the processed Danish pork namely England.
 The project was a stunning success.
 In 1887 the Danish bacon industry accounted for 230 000 live pigs and in 1895, converted from bacon production, 1 250 000 pigs.

 Every farmer in Denmark or manager of a bacon curing plant cant be a scientific person, and yet, it is important that farmers and factory managers alike know something of the science underpinning their trade.
 It is here where the high school lessons play an important role because it provides a solid foundation and the government is doing the rest.
 They have a system of inspectors who look after farms and factories where they do the exact calculations, for example, to show how much butter must be produced from the milk of each cow.
 The reason for the inspections was that the Danish Government were required to guarantee the quality of the bacon and the butter it delivered to England, but it had the double benefit of on the one hand guarantees the quality and satisfy the English requirements and on the other hand, improved the quality by assisting the farmers and producers.